jecolon/ziglyph/README.md

 One of the most common operations required by string processing is sorting and ordering comparisons.
 The Unicode Collation Algorithm was developed to attend this area of string processing.
 The `Collator` struct implements the algorithm, allowing for proper sorting and order comparison of Unicode strings.
-Aside from the usual `init` function, there's `initWithReader` which you can use to initialize the struct with an alternate weights table file (`allkeys.bin`), be it a file, a network stream, or anything else that exposes a `std.io.Reader`.
-This allows for tailoring of the sorting algorithm.

 ```zig
 const Collator = @import("ziglyph").Collator;